 Take an extra $5 off the already discounted rate!

 Subscribe now or renew now and get a 1-year subscription for only $19.

 And left to pick up the pieces were church ministers such as Chris Perry at Central Baptist Church in Jonesboro.
 Mitchell Johnson was part of Chris’ youth group.

 At the first youth group meeting after the shooting, Mitchell’s younger brother Monte spoke haltingly about the stigma and shame of knowing that his brother is a murderer.
-He was scared to go back to
+He was scared to go back to school and feared rejection.

 At that moment, Chris asked his youth group, “Can Monte find friendship here?”
-And there was a roar of applause that seemed to
+And there was a roar of applause that seemed to wrap Monte in healing.

 A good first step.
 And yet so many miles to go.

 What would you do if you were in Chris’ shoes?

 For Pastor John Valtierra at the Potter’s House Christian Fellowship Church in Beaumont, California, violence swept into his church without warning the spring of 1997.
 One of his young church members, Anthony Martinez, was a loving child who had dreamed of becoming a preacher just like Pastor John.
 He’d even written a school report on his favorite person-Jesus Christ.
 One day as Anthony played in his back yard with his little brother, an evil man abducted him at knife point.